vmware-tanzu-learning/shipkin-course/units/using-shipkin/epub/index.md

 1.  `buildDirectory` sets the directory where the EPUB file will be generated, which defaults to the `epub` sub-directory of the normal build directory.
+1.  `toleratedErrorCodes` is a list of EPUB validation error codes that will be ignored, described further below.

 # EPUB issues and good practices